…But now you’re done! Time to swan dive into your roomful of cold hard cash like Scrooge McDuck!

 But hey, now that your first real wedding is in the books and you did such an awesome job on it, the weddings will start rolling in all on their own, right?!

 In business, stasis = death, so you’re constantly working to generate new ideas and improve your artistic skills and business skills.
-You can’t slip for one minute, because there are a thousand other aspiring photographers nipping at your boot heels, desperate to take your place in the market.
+You can’t slip for one minute, because there are a four thousand other aspiring wedding photographers nipping at your boot heels, desperate to take your place in the market.
 You devise new marketing plans, attend networking events and make photo albums for the venues in which you’ve shot.
 You submit your shoots to wedding blogs all over the world and, if you’re lucky, you get something published, which is great exposure for your business.
 You polish your website and work endless hours improving your SEO.

 Photography is a tech-based industry, which means it’s constantly changing.
 So you spend several hours each week researching new trends, learning about/obtaining new equipment and keeping your techniques fresh.